In this tutorial, we’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 - You can set it up and configure it by yourself.

 - The setup is fast.
-Usually, it’s just a matter of an afternoon.
+Usually, it’s just a matter of an hour.

 - It works with any design/theme you currently have on your WordPress site – you don’t need to ditch your current website design.